ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

   - Note: If you are using the serial terminal for non-Modbus data, leave the "Enable" option disabled.

 - Clear Button: Clears all data from the table/terminal.

+- A/B reversal detector for RS485 networks.
+  - Detects if the A/B wires connected to the ScanBus-BR are swapped.

 #### Simple serial terminal (decimal , hexadecimal and text).